-Visit Louth @VisitLouthIE
+Visit Louth

 @visitlouthie

 #visitlouth

 #birthplaceofbrigid

-www.visitlouth.ie/explore-and-do
+www.visitlouth.ie

 Images courtesy of: Tourism Ireland, SEEK Dundalk, Brigid of Faughart Festival and Louth County Museum.

 We would like to acknowledge the Brigid of Faughart Festival and Cllr.
 John Reilly for information provided.